We're more like primitive fishes than once believed, new research shows

-Category: Environment Hits: 2Lungs and limbs have been thought of as key innovations that came with the vertebrate transition from water to land.
+Category: Environment Hits: 4Lungs and limbs have been thought of as key innovations that came with the vertebrate transition from water to land.
 But in fact, the genetic basis of air-breathing and limb movement was already established in our fish ancestor 50 million years earlier, according to a recent genome mapping of primitive fish.
 The new study changes our understanding of a key milestone in our own evolutionary history.

 Read more https://www.sciencedaily.com/releases/2021/02/210205210627.htm